 Hold the switch down to turn the light off or on.

-Beside that rotary switch (and not pictured here) is an indicator emitter.
+Besides that rotary switch (and not pictured here) is an indicator emitter.
 If it’s green, things are working normally.
 If things are working normally I expect you’d know this.
 The indicator doesn’t help with battery level or anything else.
 So I’m not entirely sure what’s the point….

 Also part of the interface (but not really) is this emitter selector.
 All this does is select between the emitter colors (which is an important part of the user interface, of course.)
 This has nothing to do with electric operation of the light – it’s a mechanical change.
-Also it can be done with the light on or off, with no ill effect.
+Also, it can be done with the light on or off, with no ill effect.